Hire me to lead an improv workshop for your team.

 - An open heart, a present mind, and a playful soul are essential.
 Some players have been known to have a pen and note book to jot down an idea, from time to time.

 Q: Will you provide a list of the warm-ups, games, processing topics, and facilitation guidelines so we can do this on our own without you?

 - Sorry, I don’t do that, thanks for understanding.
-However, there are some posts about improv and leadership in my blog and I’ve played with the idea of writing a book.
+However, there are some posts about improv and leadership in my blog and I’ve played with the idea of writing a book or creating some brief videos.
 Sign up for my email list to be the first to know if this happens!

 Q: Will you travel?

 - Of course!
 I’ve facilitated improv workshops in Minnesota, Illinois, Ohio, and Wisconsin.
 Where are you sending me next?

 Q: What’s the theology of a “faith-based” improv workshop?

 - I’m a United Methodist clergy person and a Wesleyan.
 I have an ecumenical heart and am happy to learn more about your faith tradition so I can better incorporate it into the workshop.

 Q: What is the cost of a workshop?

 - The 2018 rate for a customized, facilitated 3-hour improv workshop is $750 plus travel expenses (e.g. lodging, direct airfare with travel insurance, airport travel if incurred, mileage for local travel, per diem, etc.).